Government Job Typing Test – Free WPM Practice

 A typing speed test is a mandatory component of recruitment for a wide range of central and state government positions in India.
 Posts including Lower Division Clerk, Data Entry Operator, Junior Secretariat Assistant, Personal Assistant, and Steno-Typist all require a qualifying typing test score.
 Combined, these posts represent hundreds of thousands of vacancies each year through SSC, railway boards, state PSCs, and departmental recruitments.

-The specific requirement varies by organisation and post: SSC CHSL LDC requires 35 WPM English or 30 WPM Hindi; RRB NTPC requires 25 WPM for Group-D level clerical posts; IBPS Bank PO requires 40 WPM for office assistant roles; UPSSSC requires 25–30 WPM for junior assistant posts.
+The specific requirement varies by organization and post: SSC CHSL LDC requires 35 WPM English or 30 WPM Hindi; RRB NTPC requires 25 WPM for Group-D level clerical posts; IBPS Bank PO requires 40 WPM for office assistant roles; UPSSSC requires 25–30 WPM for junior assistant posts.
 Knowing your target exam's exact requirement helps set the right practice goal.

 Preparing across multiple government exam formats